 Some other reasons to ask the court for a review are:

-- If you were appointed as a guardian or representative for an adult and you feel that the adult can make some or all their own decisions, or something else significant has changed in the adult's life
+- If you were appointed as a guardian or representative and you feel that the adult can make some or all their own decisions, or something else significant has changed in the adult's life

-- If you were appointed as a guardian or representative for an adult and you are no longer able to do the job
+- If you were appointed as a guardian or representative and you are no longer able to do the job

 - If the court ordered you to return for a review after a certain length of time.